0xsyr0/Awesome-Cybersecurity-Handbooks/README.md

 # Awesome Cybersecurity Handbooks [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A huge chunk of my personal notes since i started playing CTFs and working as a Red Teamer.
-These are living documents and i updated or add to them relatively often.
+A huge chunk of my personal notes since I started playing CTFs and working as a red teamer.
+These are living documents and I updated or add to them relatively often.

 DISCLAIMER: Please note that these documents are `only` provided for `legal purposes`.
 Please do `not` use the content for illigal actions.